EnzoCanonero/GVM-Combinations/tutorials/toy/tutorial.md

 # Effect of error-on-error

 We now vary the error-on-error parameter ($\varepsilon$) from 0 to 0.6 to illustrate how the combination results depend on its value.
-When errors-on-error are nonzero, the distinction between *independent* and *dependent* systematics becomes relevant and affects the outcome of the combination.
+When errors-on-errors are nonzero, the distinction between *independent* and *dependent* systematics becomes relevant and affects the outcome of the combination.

 - When a systematic effect is **independent**, the estimates of the systematic uncertainties for the measurements in the combination are statistically independent.
 This means that the systematic uncertainty for measurement *m1* could be overestimated while *m2* is underestimated, or vice versa — both estimates can fluctuate independently.
 This also implies that the correlation matrix of the corresponding nuisance parameters must be diagonal.
 If a non-diagonal correlation matrix is provided, the toolkit will raise an error.